 There’s no getting away from it.
 Your bride and “The Dress” should come centre stage on your wedding day.
-But that’s not to say that the groom’s wedding day style isn’t important too.
+However, that’s not to say the groom’s wedding day style isn’t important too.

 If you’re a groom worried that your suit will look old fashioned or just want to stamp a bit of personality on your wedding attire, take a look at our contemporary groom’s guide to wedding day style:

-Classic fit suits can look baggy and boxy – definitely not the look you want on your wedding day.
+Classic fit suits can look baggy and boxy, so this is definitely not the look you want on your wedding day.
 A tailored fit suit is narrower, with a nipped in waist and a slightly tapered leg, which can give you a much better silhouette.
-And, if your body shape fits the bill, narrower skinny and slim fit suits are the height of contemporary style.
+Not only that, if your body shape fits the bill, narrower skinny and slim fit suits are the height of contemporary style.
 Lisburn supplier McCalls have a wide range of contemporary wedding suits.

 Suit Style Tips

-A few style tips you may not have considered when choosing your suit:
+Here are a few style tips to consider when choosing your suit:

 - Lapels: A wide lapel is seen as traditional (and potentially old fashioned).
 A narrow lapel is very modern.
-Somewhere in the middle gives a more timeless look.
+Therefore somewhere in the middle gives a more timeless look.

 - Cuffs: Jacket sleeves should show around an inch of shirt cuff.
-And trouser cuffs should sit neatly on top of your shoes without reaching the floor at your heel.
+As for trouser cuffs, these should sit neatly on top of your shoes without reaching the floor at your heel.

-If your wedding has a theme your suit should at least make a subtle nod towards it.
+If your wedding has a theme, your suit should at least make a subtle nod towards it.
 Tweed is a popular option for rustic or country chic themed weddings.
-Throw in a matching waistcoat and you’ll nail the look.
-Don’t be afraid to head for pastels, lightweight linen fabrics and bare feet for a beach wedding.
-And find a suit cut in the style of a bygone era if you and your bride have chosen a vintage theme.
+Not only that but also throw in a matching waistcoat and you’ll nail the look.
+Don’t be afraid to head for pastels, lightweight linen fabrics.
+And for a beach wedding go for bare feet.
+If you’ve chosen a vintage theme then find a suit cut in the style of your chosen bygone era.

-If your bride wants you to incorporate the wedding colour scheme into your own attire, think ties and pocket squares (maybe even socks or shoes if you’re feeling daring).
-Get a swatch of fabric that matches the theme (bride approved, of course) and take it out when shopping.
-That way you can be sure that tones work together.
+If your bride wants to incorporate the wedding colour scheme into your suit then think ties and pocket squares.
+So, get a swatch of fabric that matches the theme (bride approved, of course) and take it out when shopping.
+This way you can be sure that tones work together.

 Groom shoes should be comfortable and stylish.
-But they don’t have to be boring.
-Some contemporary grooms opt for colourful brogues, relaxed loafers (without socks) and, for a laid-back wedding, even a pair of Converse.
-As long as they’re sparklingly clean and have been vetted by your bride you’re good to go.
+However, they don’t have to be boring.
+There’s some contemporary grooms who opt for colourful brogues, relaxed loafers (without socks).
+Furthermore, for a laid-back wedding, even a pair of Converse looks great.
+As long as they’re new or sparklingly clean and have been vetted by your bride you’re good to go.

 The Little Extras

 Just as the bride is supposed to have “something borrowed” as part of her wedding day get up, consider if there’s anything close to your heart you’d like to carry with you as you walk down the aisle.
-Your grandad’s pocket watch?
-A pair of cufflinks from your mum and dad?
+What about your grandad’s pocket watch?
+Maybe even a pair of cufflinks from your mum and dad?
 These sentimental items can really make your day feel extra special.